 • Conciliation – Similar to mediation but with a more advisory role from the conciliator.

-ADR is often specified in charter party agreements, bills of lading, and marine insurance contracts, ensuring that disputes are resolved efficiently while maintaining commercial relationships.
+ADR is often specified in charter party agreements, bills of lading, and Marine insurance contracts, ensuring that disputes are resolved efficiently while maintaining Commercial relationships.

 Special Considerations